-Piercing blade contact with the clearance areas (red) can cause abnormal stress in the blade.
-This may cause the piercing and/or guide blades to crack, break or shatter.
+Piercing blade contact with the clearance areas (red) will cause abnormal stresses to the blade and the piercing blades and/or guide blades to shatter.

 When necessary, build up the front lower edge of the tang and the front vertical surface of the upper (areas highlighted in yellow), following the procedures given in this manual.
 After welding, surfaces should be squared with a grinder and finished with a file and a machinist's straight edge.